 If you end up getting to go, let me know how your experience was!
 I can’t wait to return and spend a day there!

 Krabi is a great place to go if you want to get a taste of the islands and beaches of Thailand.
 We stayed at Phu Phi Maan Resort and loved it.
 Was straight out of a dream!
 Their breakfast room was super open and had amaaazing views of the limestone cliffs and lush greenery of Krabi!

 Not only that, but the pools were beautiful and also had amazing views and the property runs a free and super convenient shuttle to the beach (which was only like a 10 minute walk away).

 We found flights from Chiang Mai to Krabi for about $60-$70… check out my post, 10 Quick Tips for Traveling Cheap for some suggestions on finding flight deals!

 Day 8: Do some Island Hopping!

 Krabi is a great base for visiting some of the smaller islands of Thailand.
-If you head to Aonang Beach, there’s a booth you can buy tickets from that will allow you a ride on one of the Long-Tail boats that can take you to surrounding islands like Koh Phi Phi, Koh Poda, and Koh Hong.
+If you head to Aonang Beach, there’s a booth you can buy tickets for a ride on one of the Long-Tail boats.
+They can take you to surrounding islands like Koh Phi Phi, Koh Poda, Koh Hong and more.

 Day 9: Take another day to relax on the beach.